correlation-one/C1GamesStarterKit/rust-algo/README.md

     - change this if you implement your strategy in a new package
 - toolchain: which rust toolchain to compile with
     - can be stable, beta, or nightly
+- compile-target: the directory which will be compiled to, then bundled

 When you upload your algo to our servers, they will compile your code, and move the binary into the `algo-target` directory with the name `algo`.
 Any file in the `algo-target` directory at that point, will be accessible when your algo runs. `algo-target`